openfaas/docs/docs/cli/build.md

 ```
 ## 2.0 Pass ADDITIONAL_PACKAGE through `--build-arg`

-There may be scenarios where a single native module need to be added to a build.
+There may be scenarios where a single native module needs to be added to a build.
 A single-package build option could be added as described above.
 Alternatively a package could be specified through a `--build-arg`.

 ```bash
 faas-cli build --lang python3 --build-arg ADDITIONAL_PACKAGE=jq